aleph2c/miros/doc/zero_to_one.rst

 .. _iter4:

-Iteration 4: hook and hardware abstraction
+Iteration 4: hook, testing and hardware abstraction
 ------------------------------------------
 So far we have built a very basic toaster oven using a statechart.